Create your D2L web page

 Format Lists as lists

-Formatting, like lists, headings and links, are read aloud to screen reader users, so the content is understood in context.
+Formatting (lists, headings and links) are read aloud to screen reader users, so the content is understood in context.

-- Select the content you want to make into a list.
+- Select/highlight the content you want to make into a list.

-- Then on the toolbar, click on the Unordered List icon if the order doesn't matter or select Ordered List from the drop-down menu if the order does matter.
+- Then on the toolbar, click on the Unordered List icon if the order doesn't matter or select Ordered List from the drop-down menu (next to the Unordered List icon) if the order does matter.

 Video: How to format lists in D2L

-Provide alternative text descriptions for images and shapes
+Provide alternative text descriptions (ALT text) for images and shapes

 Alternative text descriptions of images (ALT text) allows screen reader users to benefit from the information being conveyed by an image.
 For images that cannot be adequately described in one or two brief sentences of alt text, see the Accessibility of Complex Images web page.

 - Place the cursor where you want to insert an image, and click the Insert image icon from the toolbar.
 The Add a File window will open.